pypeit/PypeIt/doc/setup.rst

 unique instrument configuration for ``PypeIt`` to consider; these configurations can be determined automatically by :ref:`pypeit_setup` and will be identified by a capital letter, e.g., **A**.
-When executing :ref:`run_pypeit`, however, the instrument configuration is set by the :ref:`setup_block` in the :ref:`pypeit_file` and not redetermined by the fits files.
+When executing :ref:`run-pypeit`, however, the instrument configuration is set by the :ref:`setup_block` in the :ref:`pypeit_file` and not redetermined by the fits files.
 The latter allows the user flexibility to override ``PypeIt``'s automated configuration